jamesbeat/drupaldrop/README.md

 Rename *install-example.config* to *install.config* and edit the settings to match your system environment.

-Open up Terminal and enable Root User: *sudo -s*
+Open up Terminal and enable Root User: *sudo -s* cd to the Site directory run sh install.sh

+Get a coffe